 So the first step to becoming a better lover is to eliminate stress in your life.

 When stressed out, your body produces hormones that prevent natural blood flow.
 In men, it results in erection difficulties as less blood flows into the penis.

 Simply put, your sexual health heavily relies on blood flow.

-It means that your sex life starts in your brain, or, to be more precise, in your mind.
+It means that your sexual intimacy starts in your brain, or, to be more precise, in your mind.
 And stress is the biggest sex killer.

 This is why having the right mindset is essential for being a better lover or even having sex in the first place.
 And getting rid of anything that causes stress in your life is your priority #1.